-Additionally, beginning with version 4.2.3, a separate set of No Payload Encryption (NPE) images are provided that have the disk encryption feature disabled.
+Additionally, a separate set of No Payload Encryption (NPE) images are provided that have the disk encryption feature disabled.
 These images are suitable for use in countries where disk encryption is not permitted.
 Be sure to use the standard or NPE software images as required.
 You can recognize the NPE images by the "-npe" designation in the image filenames.